 - The associate's degree policy applies to transfer students with an Associate of Arts (A.A.), Associate of Science (A.S.) or Associate Degree in Nursing (ADN) from a regionally accredited college or university.

 - If you’ve taken a religion course equivalent to Northwestern’s Christian Story course, then that requirement is met as well.

 - While we’ll consider your Northwestern Core requirements complete if you have an associate’s degree, we will transfer in only 100-level or above courses for which you have earned a grade of C or higher.
 All students are required to have a minimum of 124 earned credits in order to graduate.

 - Your final 30 credits need to be completed at NWC in order to receive a Northwestern College diploma.

 In addition to our traditional on-campus academic programs, Northwestern offers two online programs specifically designed for students with an associate’s degree:

 - The RN-to-BSN program was created for registered nurses who need a Bachelor of Science in Nursing degree to advance in their careers.

-- The Early Childhood B.A. degree prepares graduates for early childhood education roles, including paraprofessional and lead teacher positions.
+- The Early Childhood B.A. degree prepares graduates for early childhood education roles, including classroom teaching, paraprofessional and lead teacher positions.
 Choose from the licensure track that leads to an early childhood teaching license or the non-licensure track.